-- The creator and producer is arriving soon. (both refer to same person)
+- The creator and producer is arriving soon. (both refer to the same person)

 When using “or” or “nor” in a compound subject containing a singular and plural subject, the verb agrees with the closest subject.
 Examples of compound subjects using or, neither-nor, or either-or include:

-- My mom or dad is coming to the play. (singular)
+- My mom or dad is coming to the play. (both nouns are singular)

-- Neither gray nor white is my favorite color. (singular)
+- Neither gray nor white is my favorite color. (both nouns are singular)

-- Either Grandpa or my sisters are going to the park. (closest subject is plural)
+- Either Grandpa or my sisters are going to the park. (the closest subject is plural)

-- Either my sisters or Grandpa is going to the park. (closest subject is singular)
+- Either my sisters or Grandpa is going to the park. (the closest subject is singular)

-- Neither she nor I am going to college. (closest subject is singular)
+- Neither she nor I am going to college. (the closest subject is singular)